Search the Site

 Lyric Bowditch

 Lyric is a production associate for the Freakonomics Radio Network.
-She was born in Baltimore, grew up in Cairo, and then moved to the Big Apple to attend Barnard College, where she studied comparative literature and computer science.
-She is passionate about loud music, long-form journalism, and late-night snacks.
+She was born in Baltimore, grew up in Cairo, and then moved to New York to attend Barnard College, where she studied comparative literature and computer science.
 At any given time, there’s a good chance she’s harvesting greens from her garden, binging a new podcast series, sweating on strangers in a mosh pit — or telling a story with way more context than necessary.

 Neal Carruth